 9. Corporate bonds

-Higher credit quality corporate bonds may be considered a safer bet than common since a bond owner is generally ahead of stock owners in the repayment order, should the company fail.
+Higher credit quality corporate bonds may be considered a safer bet than common stock since a bond owner is generally ahead of stock owners in the repayment order, should the company fail.
 Make sure you check a corporation's credit rating.
 The rating scale starts at AAA, which is considered the lowest risk, and goes to C and D ratings, which are considered "junk" or "high-risk" bonds.

 10. Gold